embroider-build/scenario-tester/README.md

 /tmp/my-project/dirname1/filename2.js
 ```

-You can add dependencies to a project:
+You can add mock dependencies to a project:

 ```js
 project.addDependency('mocha', '5.2.0');